 Fun fact: the restaurant is in 21c Museum Hotel, originally called the Hill Building.
 The architects were Shreve, Lamb & Harmon who also designed the Empire State Building.

 A modern twist on traditional Italian food.
 I’ve been twice, and both times my meals were outstanding.

-To the right of Mothers and Sons is Mateo bar de tapas, to the left is Lucky’s Delicatessen, then a few store fronts further down there’s Toast paninoteca, Beyú Caffé, Taberna Tapas Diner and Dame’s Chicken and Waffles (always with a line out front).
+Mothers and Son is at Five Points, the center of foodie town.
+To the right is Mateo bar de tapas, to the left is Lucky’s Delicatessen, then a few store fronts further down there’s Toast paninoteca, Beyú Caffé, Taberna Tapas Diner and Dame’s Chicken and Waffles (always with a line out front).
 Across the way on Chapel Hill Street is Pizzeria Toro, which has fabulous pizza.
 Farther down Chapel Hill Street are Rue Cler and Dashi.
 So that makes 9 great places to eat, all either at or near Durham’s Five Points.